 Depending on what time you eat at Mesa Verde, head to the Mesa Lane steps for beach access to catch sunset.
 It’s less than 5 minutes from Mesa Verde.
 If you’re looking to spend a full-time at the beach we recommend Refugio State Beach, 20 minutes North of Santa Barbara.
 If you’re looking for an adventure check out our Refugio State Beach kayak tour which meets daily at 10am.

 The Blue Owl

 Night owl or not, The Blue Owl in downtown Santa Barbara has some delicious food for late-night.
 The Blue Owl serves Asian-inspired dishes, sandwiches on house made breads (think: Banh Mi), and seasonal salads.
 Or stop by for beer or wine.
 Gluten-free and vegan options available as well.
 It’s perfect for refueling after a nice of dancing at Wildcats lounge.
-If you’re a night-owl and not too interested in early morning tours make sure to check out our 1pm Fun Paddle in the Santa Barbara Harbor.
+If you’re a night-owl and not too interested in early morning tours make sure to check out our 1pm Wildlife Kayak Tour in the Santa Barbara Harbor.
 It’s perfect for those who aren’t keen on early morning starts.
 At $55/person it’s a great budget-friendly option for a guided on-the-water tour of Santa Barbara.